-Hey everyone and welcome to “The Waiting Room” here on “25 Years Later: A Site Both Wonderful & Strange”.
-I’m Andrew and this will be my weekly blog throughout our return trip to a town where nobody is innocent, Twin Peaks.
+Hey everyone and welcome to “The Waiting Room” here on 25 Years Later.
+I’m Andrew, and this will be my weekly blog throughout our return trip to a town where nobody is innocent, Twin Peaks.
 The plan for this feature here on the site is for me to provide my thoughts on each week’s latest installment of the series and offer my opinions on perhaps where the story is heading, as well as talking about different happenings here on the site.
 For those that will be looking for a more traditional episode recap, Justin will be handling those duties here on the site.
 Since we don’t have any new Twin Peaks to talk about, in this first edition of “The Waiting Room” I’m going to be offering a few predictions I have for the upcoming return as well as talking about what this site is trying to do and how we hope to accomplish that.
 Let’s rock!

 To wrap up this first edition of “The Waiting Room”, I’m going to give you a few personal predictions I have for the 18 part return to Twin Peaks.

 - As part of Cooper’s journey back to Twin Peaks, he will run into our beloved Harry S. Truman who has been a recluse for years now.
-I know Michael Ontkean isn’t listed as a guest member but I’ve got $5 that says we see him at least once and he plays an important part in Cooper’s story once again.
+I know Michael Ontkean isn’t listed as a guest member, but I’ve got $5 that says we see him at least once and he plays an integral part in Cooper’s story once again.

 - “How’s Annie?”
 We’ll find out.
 Much like my earlier prediction involving Sheriff Truman, I’m laying down a bet right now that Annie (played by Heather Graham herself) will appear despite not being a credited cast member.

-Thanks everyone for checking out the first edition of “The Waiting Room” and for checking out “25 Years Later: A Site Both Wonderful & Strange”.
+Thanks everyone for checking out the first edition of “The Waiting Room” and for checking out 25 Years Later.
 Until next time – I’ll see you in the trees!